Snow (2019 video game): Development

-The game primarily is centered around the fictional Sialia Mountain.
+The game was primarily centered around the fictional Sialia Mountain.
 The team opted to not base the setting on a real life mountain due to a desire to "ensure that every face was hand crafted towards gameplay" while also avoiding having to make compromises.
 This also allowed the team to include elements which would not normally appear on such a mountain.

 From the start the team opted to release the game via a Games-as-a service model, by which they would continually provide updated content.
 The team thus opted to make the game free to play in order to "remain relevant".
 Part of the reason the developer decided to release the game on the PS4 as opposed to the Xbox One was that Sony had a dedicated "free to play" development team.

-The sound used in Snow was recorded in Kläppen, Norway using microphones on rails and skis worn by a professional skier.
+The sound used in Snow was recorded in Kläppen, Norway used microphones on rails and skis worn by a professional skier.

 The game was released on Steam as an Early Access game on the October 10, 2013.
 An open beta for PlayStation 4 was released on October 26, 2016.
 Despite its Free-to-Play nature, Poppermost Productions chose to initially sell both versions of the game during these betas in order to "limit the userbase."

-Snow uses the game backend service LootLocker to manage its microtransactions and in-game content.
+Snow used the game backend service LootLocker to manage its microtransactions and in-game content.

 In February 2019, Snow left Early Access with the release of Version 1.0.
 The game also was published by Crytek and co-developed by Wasted Studios.

 The game is no longer playable as the multiplayer servers have been taken offline.